PandaSekh/domestika-downloader-V3/README.md

 1. Accepts course URLs in any format (main page, specific units, or course pages)
 2. Authenticates using cookies stored in a `.env` file
-3. Downloads videos using `N_m3u8DL-RE` for HLS streams
+3. Downloads videos using `yt-dlp` for HLS streams
-4. Processes videos with `ffmpeg` to embed subtitles and convert to MP4
+4. Automatically downloads and embeds subtitles using `yt-dlp`
 5. Organizes downloads by course and section

 ## Features